COURSE INFORMATION ABOUT THE 2021/22 11+ COURSE

 Numerous different slots (i.e. combinations of day, time and venue) are planned as shown below.

 Note that availability can change from minute to minute.
-As the availability indicated below is usually updated only once a day, it would be best to call us (07980 626670, 10am to 3pm, 7 days) to check up-to-the-minute availability.
+As the availability indicated below is usually updated only once a day, it may not be accurate.

 |Day||Venue*||Start & End Time||Start Date||Availability|